joeldipops/TableTop/AdventurerFactory/README.md

 ## Summary
 The basic idea is as you play, you will fill out your hypothetical character sheet with Class and Race abilities, fill out your item slots with equipment, and level up allowing you to play more effective abilities or equip more powerful equipment.
 At the same time, you will be using what abilities you have to either beat down an opponent or send them packing via a more diplomatic route.

 Once you play a card that is associated with a given Class or Race, your character becomes that Class/Race.
-Once you have a Class, you can't generally play cards associated with other Classes unless you play _Type_ cards can open up new Class options (eg "Multiclassing") or increase the level of a class you already have.
+Once you have a Class, you can't generally play cards associated with other Classes unless you play _Type_ cards that can open up new Class options (eg "Multiclassing") or increase the level of a class you already have.
 This allows for the concept of Mono- or Multi- colour decks as in MTG.

 On the other hand, you also have Equipment slots to manage.
 Certain cards may require that you have a free hand, or not be wearing any Armour.
 When playing a card like this, you can discard what you already have in order to play the new card in that slot.
 The system is extensible, you don't have a limited set of slots, but cards that share a given symbol cannot be played together.